Timings : 6:00 AM - 9:00 PM

 Situated at a distance of 22 kilometres from Kathmandu, the Dakshinkali Temple is located only a kilometre away from the village of Pharping.
 The place of worship is one of the most important temples in Nepal and is dedicated to the fierce and feared Goddess Kali.
 The fame of this temple lies in its rituals and traditions.
 Twice a week, animals are sacrificed at this religious place - uncastrated male goats and cockerels in particular – as an offering to the ferocious spouse of Lord Shiva.
 The temple was built in 1855 by Rani Rashmoni, a devotee of Kali.

 The Dakshinkali Temple derives its name from a compound of the words 'Dakshin', which means 'south', and the name 'Kali', which signifies the deity that is worshipped here.
 The idol of the Goddess is seen standing on top of a corpse, portraying the triumph of good over evil.
 Embellished with a sword in one hand, a skull cap in another, and a severed head in the third, the four-armed idol represents an image of a strong, empowered divine being who has arrived to conquer evil and emerge as victorious.

 The Goddess Mahakali is an intriguing incarnation of the Goddess Parvati, the consort of Lord Shiva, who is also known as Mahakala or Pashupatinath.
 The surreal Dakshinkali Temple is an ancient place which has a unique tale behind its establishment.
 It is believed that the Goddess Kali appeared in a dream of the Malla ruler who reigned over Nepal in the 14th century.
 The goddess supposedly ordered the king to construct a temple which would be devoted to her.
-The king then set out to follow her orders immediately, and the temple was built in an offbeat location with an image of the deity carved out from stone positioned in the shrine.
+The king then set out to follow her orders immediately, and the temple was built with an image of the deity carved out from stone positioned in the shrine.